Huijun-Liu/7005/README.md

-# 7005 my midterm test data is in the tag part.
+# 7005 My midterm test data is in the tag part.
 Thank you!